eclipsesource/tabris-js/doc/migration-guide.md

 ### "tsProperties" property no longer supported

 It is no longer necessary or supported to create a property `tsProperties` on classes inheriting from `Widget` to control the properties accepted by the `set` method.
-Instead all new public properties are recognized by `set` automatically.
+In most cases public properties are recognized by `set` automatically.
 That excludes methods/functions.

-To extend the automatic behavior the `set` method can be overwritten.
+When called on `this` the supported properties can not be inferred.
+To fix this the `set` method can be overwritten/re-declared, or it may be called with the appropriate generic type like this: `this.set<MyComponent>({propA: valueA});`

 ### type "Partial"